zhijing-jin/CausalNLP_Papers/README.md

 ##### Related CV papers on counterfactual generation:
 1. (2021 ICLR) **Counterfactual Generative Networks.** _Axel Sauer, Andreas Geiger_. [[pdf](https://openreview.net/pdf?id=BXewfAYMmJw)]
-##### For general data augmentation
-1. (2021 NAACL) **Counterfactual Data Augmentation for Neural Machine Translation.** _Qi Liu, Matt Kusner, Phil Blunsom_. [[pdf](https://www.aclweb.org/anthology/2021.naacl-main.18.pdf)]
-   <br>[Summary] First do phrase alignment between source and target sentences, and then only change some phrases in the source sentence, expecting the target sentence also only changes by that key phrase.
-Not much usage of causality.

-1. (2019 ACL) **Counterfactual Data Augmentation for Mitigating Gender Stereotypes in Languages with Rich Morphology.** _Ran Zmigrod, Sabrina J. Mielke, Hanna Wallach, Ryan Cotterell_. [[pdf](https://www.aclweb.org/anthology/P19-1161.pdf)]
-   <br>[Summary] Change female words to male words in languages with rich morphology and inflections.
-Not much usage of causality.

 ### 2.2 Language Model Analysis in a Causal Way (for Probing, Interpretability, etc.)
 1. (2020 NeurIPS Spotlight) **Causal Mediation Analysis for Interpreting Neural NLP: